ligato/docs/docs/plugins/db-plugins.md

 The Data Broker abstraction is based on the broker and watcher APIs:

 * **Broker** - used by plugins to pull data from a data store, or push data to the data store.
 Data can be retrieved for a specific key or by running a query.
 Data can be written for a specific key.
 Multiple writes can be executed in a transaction.
 * **Watcher** - used by plugins to watch data on a specified key.
-Watching means to monitor for data changes, and receive a notifications upon any change occurring.
+Watching means to monitor for data changes, and receive notifications upon any change occurring.

 ![db][db-image]
 <p style="text-align: center; font-weight: bold">Broker and Watcher APIs Functions</p>